SPDB International Review 2025: Legit Firm vs. Clone Scam

 SPDB International Licenses and Regulatory

-The subsidiary structure demonstrates sophisticated regulatory compliance across different business lines.
-SPDB International Securities Limited (CE# BKW389) holds the crucial "Dealing in securities" license, enabling execution of trades for qualified clients.
-SPDB International Investment Management Limited (CE# BFY108) focuses on "Asset management," while SPDB International Capital Limited (CE# BFZ375) specialises in "Advising on corporate finance" for M&A and IPO transactions.
+SPDBI operates under Hong Kong's comprehensive regulatory framework, maintaining multiple licenses through the Securities and Futures Commission (SFC).
+The parent entity holds licenses for "Advising on corporate finance," "Advising on securities," and "Asset management," all granted on December 30, 2015.
+The subsidiary structure demonstrates sophisticated compliance: SPDB International Securities Limited (CE# BKW389) holds "Dealing in securities" authorization, SPDB International Investment Management Limited (CE# BFY108) focuses on "Asset management," and SPDB International Capital Limited (CE# BFZ375) specializes in "Advising on corporate finance."

 Trading Instruments